Petrica-Taras/Sunbyte-IoT-Network-Arduino/README.md

 # Recommended practices #
 When working with the code in this directory and you are using another Arduino type (instead of EtherMegas) you should make a new branch (say Leonardo if you are using a Leonardo).
-By no means modify the pin settings and such in the settings.h header in the master branch so you can accomodate your particular Arduino, that would be retarded.
+By no means modify the pin settings and such in the settings.h header in the master branch so you can accomodate your particular Arduino.
 Speaking of Leonardo, it uses a different (newer) Ethernet library, so when merging back into master only relevant bits will be kept.

 # About Project Sunbyte #